Tehilois Yoel

 • International scope: Despite being UK-based, the charity explicitly funds work in Israel and the United States

-• Individual and organizational grants: Unusually, this charity makes grants to both individuals and organizations
+• Individual and organisational grants: Unusually, this charity makes grants to both individuals and organisations

 🎯 You've done the research.
 Now write an application they can't refuse.